Kleinrobert/MCI-MSE_Aufgaben/PÜ1/DiscussionSummary.md

 ### Who can provide input about the system?

-Der Probant:in und der Softwareentwickler.
+Der Proband:in und der Softwareentwickler.

 ## Project Objectives